-In the world of golf, there are some key tools that’ll help in lowering your handicap, golf sunglasses being one of those key tools.
+In the world of golf, there are some key tools that’ll help in lowering your handicap.
+Golf sunglasses are one of those tools.
 But not just any ordinary pair of sunglasses that you happen to have in your center console will qualify as the best golf sunglasses.
-There’s essentials to what makes for the best and were here to explain exactly what to look for.
-You'll soon be on your way to owning the best golf sunglasses out there on the golf course.
-We also have review of the Best Golf Sunglasses of 2018 if you want to see this year's top picks after you learn what to look for in the video below.
+There are essentials to what makes for the best and we’re here to explain exactly what to look for.
+You’ll soon be on your way to owning the best golf sunglasses out there.
+We also have a list of the Best Golf Sunglasses of 2019 if you want to see this year’s top picks after you learn what to look for in the video below.

 Grip is a must-have for any golf sunglass.
 This helps to keep the frames optically aligned throughout your game.
-Most golf sunglasses feature rubberized grip on the temples and nosepads.
-Having grip in both spots is even better because it more properly secures the frames and keeps them from moving around on your swing.
+Most golf sunglasses feature rubberized grip on the temples and nosepads, which will keep the frames more secure and prevent them from moving around on your swing.

 The best golf sunglasses will entail a full wrap because this style of frame will offer the best coverage a pair of sunglasses could give you.
 Your eyes will remain protected throughout 18 holes of play, as wrap-around sunglasses will work to block sunlight and UV from all directions, resisting glare.
 With a wrap-around frame, comes enhance peripheral vision, which is also a plus when you’re out on the course.